mosure/inversify-cpp/README.md

 C++17 inversion of control and dependency injection container library.

-## Containerless Version
+## Dependency Visualization

-See the [`containerless` branch](https://github.com/mosure/inversify-cpp/tree/containerless) for a static binding (containerless) version of the library.
+See the [inversify-cpp-visualizer](https://github.com/mosure/inversify-cpp-visualizer) project to generate dependency graphs.

 ## Features
 *   Constant, dynamic, and automatic resolvers